St Margaret, Halstead

 - More Info

-Please email or phone the Rector, the Rev'd John Benson for further details of these services, or for a fuller explanation, please visit the church website.
+Please email or phone the Rector, the Rev'd John Benson for further details of these services.
 Our Curate, the Rev'd Hugh Thomas helps to lead and develop our parishes in worship.
 Churchwardens assist our Rector and Curate in this.

 We also have strong children and youth outreach within our parishes, with a Sunday Club, Tots Praise, CYC, Crèche, Youth Choirs and annual holiday clubs for all children from surrounding schools.
 Again, more details are available from our website.

 We hold many events such as Harvest luncheons, Bible Studies, summer picnics, BBQs, Lent courses, and many more enjoyable social gatherings.
-Our many groups and fellowships include a Mens' Fellowship, Mothers' Union, St Margaret's Flower Team and a St Margaret's Churchyard Working Party.
-A full history of St Margaret's along with sermons and articles is available on our website - please do take a look, and we look forward to welcoming you to our parish.
+Our many groups and fellowships include a Mens' Fellowship, Mothers' Union, St Margaret's Flower Team and a Churchyard Working Party.
+A full history of St Margaret's along with sermons and articles is available on our website.
+We look forward to welcoming you to our parish.

 If you wish to make an enquiry regarding baptisms, weddings or funerals, please use the form on our website rather than sending a general email to the Rector.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.